SAP/cf-nodejs-logging-support/docs/configuration/default-req-log-level.md

 # Set default request loging level

-Change the default request logging level by setting the property `"reqLoggingLevel": $level` in your configuration file.
+Change the default request logging level by setting the property `reqLoggingLevel` in your configuration file.
 For example:

 ```js
 {